 As the great bard said: "The best laid schemes o' mice an' men gang aft agley.”
 Ingredients (serves 2) 1 organic haggis 500g organic potatoes 300g organic swede 300g organic carrots 3 tbsp oats butter for mash salt pepper Method Wrap the haggis in silver foil, bring to the boil and simmer gently for 45 minutes.
 Yes or No?
 A Voter's Guide to Scottish Independence.
 This article is from the archive of our partner Today marks a potential, but unlikely, new chapter in Scotland's history.

 Willie's Views On Scottish Independence.
 William Wallace - Royalty, Military Leader.
 William Wallace, a Scottish knight, became a central early figure in the wars to secure Scottish freedom from the English, becoming one of his country's greatest national heroes.

 Synopsis Born circa 1270, near Paisley, Renfrew, Scotland, William Wallace was the son of a Scottish landowner.
+He spearheaded his country’s long charge against the English toward freedom, and his martyrdom paved the way for eventual success.
+The Rebellion Begins.
 10 Facts About Scottish Historical Figure Sir William Wallace.
 1.

 25 maps that explain the English language.
 Tracks 2013: 5: Life and Society: The English-Speaking World.
 Access VG1: Extra text: English in Jamaica.
 The story of how English came to Jamaica is closely connected to one of the most shameful chapters in the history of the British Empire: the slave trade.